SimonHarte/SpartanGrid/README.md

 - `.row` initializes a grid row and uses [clearfix](https://github.com/h5bp/html5-boilerplate/blob/master/css/main.css#L161) to contain the floating `.col`s.
 - `.col` applies default column styles like float and margin (gutter).
 - `.col-span-[columns]` applies a column based width according ot the set maximum amount of columns.

+## Grid class generation

+Responsibly comes with a [less loop](http://blog.thehippo.de/2012/04/programming/do-a-loop-with-less-css/) to generate all the base classes using your settings.

+So if you've set for example `@grid-max-cols: 16`, you'll get class selectors ranging from `.col-span-1` to `.col-span-16` which can be used right away.

 ## Grid mix-ins overview